Pros and Cons of Moving to Singapore

 Whether expats want to enrol their child in a local public school or a private international school, there are several options for education in Singapore.

 There are many good public schools in Singapore which are affordable and provide high-quality education.
 Private international schools are also a great choice, especially with expats who want their child to continue with the school curriculum from their home country.

 - CON: Expensive school fees, hard to get into

-Although public education is still really affordable in Singapore, expats may be required to pay more than the locals for school fees.
-Private international schools are yet more expensive.
+Although public education is still affordable in Singapore, most expats are required to pay more than the locals for school fees.
+Private international schools are far more expensive, however.
 Both public and private schools in Singapore tend to be oversubscribed, so expat parents should start the application process well in advance of the move.

 Climate in Singapore